-Whether a research project is focused on a novel species or one that has never been investigated before using genetic tools, de novo sequencing with next-generation sequencing (NGS) is a first step toward understanding the genetic underpinnings of a plant or animal’s functions and its interaction with the environment.
-With long-paired and mate-pair sequence data, some researchers use the assembled genome to assign map positions and stack diverse breed information for subsequent resequencing to discover single nucleotide polymorphisms (SNPs) and other genetic variations.Learn More
+Whether a research project is focused on a novel species or one that has never been investigated before using genetic tools, de novo sequencing is a first step toward understanding the genetic underpinnings of a plant or animal’s functions and its interaction with the environment.
+Researchers can use a newly assembled genome to assign map positions and stack diverse breed information for subsequent resequencing to discover single nucleotide polymorphisms (SNPs) and other genetic variations.Learn More

 When a species’ reference genome is available, whole-genome animal and plant sequencing is an efficient approach for discovering genes, SNPs, and structural variants, while simultaneously determining genotypes.
 Information from these studies will fill in the gaps that exist in the genetic maps of many plant and animal species, improving plant breeding and selection, and enabling definitive comparative genomic analyses within and across species.Learn More

 RNA sequencing is revolutionizing the exploration of gene expression in plants and animals, providing novel insights into changing expression levels that occur in development and during disease and stress conditions.
 It can be used to elucidate gene and protein function and interactions, identify tissue-specific list of RNA transcripts produced by an animal or plant genome (mRNAs, non-coding RNAs, and small RNAs), and discover new SNPs.Learn More